-Only an hour north of Cabo, Todos Santos is one of Mexico’s Pueblo Magicos, and a visit to this Baja California Sur town will surely dazzle you.
+Only an hour north of Cabo, Todos Santos is a Pueblo Magico, and a visit to this Baja California Sur town will surely dazzle you.

 Originally founded as a mission town and then a busy sugar-cane production village (check out the old factory remade into the swanky Oystera bar and gallery), this desert oasis is now vibrant and lively with colonial architecture, cobblestone streets, and the quintessential Mexican plaza in front of the church.

 Sitting on the Tropic of Cancer means that the weather is almost perfect for most of the year in this Pacific coast town.

 It’s best to visit between late October and May to enjoy cool mornings and evenings with warm, sunny days.

 The entire state of Baja California Sur is a travel destination that is quickly gaining popularity.

 Be sure to visit Todos Santos, to experience areas of untouched desert, miles of empty roads, and a local culture that isn’t yet sick of tourists.

 I have lived here for the last two years and I have only seen it grow in popularity.
 Mainly because it is off the beaten tourist path and more and more expats are flocking to live here.

 These activities I have included, are a local guide to Todo Santos, and some of them you won’t find on other “to-do lists” of this small Mexican beach town.

 It’s an easy 1.5-hour drive along newly paved roads from either airport.